 At Fior di Luna the variety of flavors is not too extensive but there are some very original ones like the pepper chocolate.
 The sorbets also deserve a special mention like the pineapple with ginger because they are very good.
-Although in this ice cream parlor there are also flavors for the more traditional ones like hazelnut, vanilla or pistachio.
+Although in this ice cream parlor there are also flavors for the more traditional like hazelnut, vanilla or pistachio.

 - Address: Via della Lungareta, 96

-- Recommended ice cream: Chocolate with pepper
+- Recommended ice cream: Pepper chocolate

 Here you will find very original proposals to surprise your palate such as wasabi ice cream, karkadé rose ice cream, basil ice cream with pine nuts and honey or licorice ice cream.
 Do you dare to try a different flavor?

 However, Fatamorgana has also thought of those who especially like traditional flavors and has a small variety of very good creamy ice creams.

 - Address: Via Laurina 10 (via del Corso area)

 - Recommended ice cream: Chestnut and myrtle ice cream.